Posted on October 5, 2021

 He started a popular car rental agency, Hav -A -Kar, in the heart of the Sunset Strip.
 Hav-A-Kar was later sold to Thrifty, and David, as the property owner, saw the space become a Kenneth Cole store for many years before its current iteration, the Eveleigh restaurant.
 In the early 1960s David, who loved to cook, opened a burger joint called Alfie’s.
 It was a colorful fixture on the Strip and a veritable celebrity magnet.
 David decided to eventually lease the space in 1971 to the new owners who created Mirabelle, which remained steadfast on the Strip for over 40 years…… David was a jet setter and an avid outdoorsman.
 He attended USC for two years before transferring to the University of Mexico, in Mexico City, where he befriended painter Diego Rivera.

-Bob Shane is the oldest brother, originally Myron Shane Jr. I know nothing about him.
+Bob Shane is the oldest brother, originally Myron Shane Jr. I know nothing about him but that he changed his first name.

-The youngest Shane brother Stephan moved from Beverly Hills and lived further north in California.
+The youngest Shane brother Stephan, not mentioned in the obituary above, moved out of Beverly Hills and lived further north in California.
 He married, divorced and died young, in the 1970s.

 David and Celeste’s father was Myron Shane, already a wealthy business owner from Kansas City who moved his young family to Beverly Hills in the 1940s.